Rob Parker (sports journalist): Radio

 In 1994, Parker was hired at the new all-sports radio station, WDFN in Detroit, where he co-hosted The Odd Couple with Mike Stone in the afternoon.
 The show lasted ten months before Parker left to become a sports columnist in New York around May 1995.

 Parker would later return to WDFN in 1998, where he co-hosted Parker and the Man in the morning with Mark Wilson.
 In 1999, the show moved to WKRK-FM's evening time slot, becoming Sports Night with Parker and the Man, which had a successful seven-year run before its cancellation, thus moving to WCHB on April 30, 2007 until a format change on June 9, 2008.
 Then on March 24, 2014, Parker and The Man made a brief return to WDFN for the station's 20th anniversary.

 On September 16, 2018, Parker became the co-host of The Odd Couple with Chris Broussard on the nationally syndicated Fox Sports Radio.

-In 2019, Rob Parker signed a deal with Apple for a podcast called Inside the Rob Parker.
+In 2019, Parker signed a deal with Apple for a podcast called Inside the Rob Parker.

-In 2024, Parker took control of WXYT in Detroit, through a local marketing agreement with Audacy, and launched "Sports Rap Radio" on June 4, 2024.
+In 2024, Parker took control of WXYT in Detroit, through a local marketing agreement with Audacy, and launched Sports Rap Radio on June 4, 2024.
 The station was intended to be an all-black sports talk and hip-hop station, with plans to expand to regions with a sizable African-American market base.
-On August 28, 2024, "Sports Rap Radio" ceased operations after its second round of funding fell through.
+On August 28, 2024, Sports Rap Radio ceased operations after its second round of funding fell through.